-You will usually sit in a chair and place your chin on a chin rest.
+- You will most often sit in a chair and place your chin on a chin rest.
 You will look straight ahead.

 For the B-scan:

-You will be seated and you may be asked to look in many directions.
-The test is usually done with your eyes closed.
+- You will be seated and you may be asked to look in many directions.
+The test is most often done with your eyes closed.

 No special preparation is needed for this test.